Workspace administrators can control access to features of a model via the Users pane and model Contents.

 You can control access to a workspace both from Administration and within a model.
 User administrators provision user access to a workspace from Administration.
 Workspace administrators add users within a model and control access to model content.

-If a user administrator and workspace administrator input conflicting changes for a user, the most recent transaction determines the user account status.
+If a user administrator and workspace administrator input user changes that conflict, the most recent transaction determines the user account status.

-To avoid user status conflicts, we recommend that your organization use the user administrator role to provision user access.
-Workspace administrators can then refine model-level access from the Users
+To avoid user status conflicts, we recommend that your organization use the User Administrator role to add or remove users.
+Workspace administrators can then refine model-level access from the Users pane in a model.

 In a model, you're either a workspace administrator or an end user.